littensy/charm/README.md

 ---

-### `mapped(getter, mapper)`
+### `mapped(getter, transform)`

-The `mapped` function iterates over every key in a table and uses the mapper to assign them to a new key and value.
+The `mapped` function iterates over every key in a table and uses the transform function to assign them to a new key and value.
 The result is returned as a read-only signal containing the new keys and values.
-When a key's value changes, or a new key is added to the table, the mapper is called for that key and its current value.
+When a key's value changes, or a new key is added to the table, `transform` is called for that key and its current value.

-The first value returned by the mapper is used as the new value:
+The first value returned by the transform function is used as the new value:

 ```luau
 local getList, setList = signal({ "a", "b", "c" })